By: Jonathan Young, Senior Marketing Manager

 Social and content marketing are the new force multipliers of conventional PR.
 It helps to have that big-bang overlay of major media coverage.
 And you should definitely play that ace every time you’re dealt it.
 But it better be a big story that’s worth the time and lineage of a Forbes or Fast Company.
 In the meantime…

 A routine cadence of social posts, boosted as necessary, lets you appear to be everywhere at once.
 Because “everywhere at once” is in the eye of the beholder.
 Or, to be more specific, in the eye of your target audience.
+As well as strategically appearing on platforms like DesignRush.
 What you really want to be is in the right place at the right time, all the time.

 The right place is wherever your target audience happens to be, and the right time is whenever they’re there.
 Marketing technology now allows you to do this.
 The drip-drip-drip of a well-targeted social program that points back to related content works on your prospect’s brain the way a river carves a canyon.